And I just, I mean, when you hear this, dig deep to find your gut reaction.

 We're unified.

-Uh Bush seeks middle ground on immigration.
+Bush seeks middle ground on immigration.

 It seems like in the drive-by media today, the phrase it pays is middle ground.

-So uh they liked it.
+So they liked it.

 Back after this, don't go away.

-America's anchor man serving humanity simply by being here, simply by showing up on the one and only excellence in broadcasting network.
+America's anchorman serving humanity simply by being here, simply by showing up on the one and only Excellence in Broadcasting Network.

 All right.

-If you have to go out and put your spirituality in a syringe and go and shoot up, which is what injected means.
+If you have to go out and put your spirituality in a syringe and go and shoot up, which is what injected means, then it's not there in the first place.

-A conference geared to help Democrats infuse God into their politics begins tomorrow at all souls Unitarian Church in D.C. with the unveiling of a spiritual covenant with America.
+A conference geared to help Democrats infuse God into their politics begins tomorrow at All Souls Unitarian Church in D.C. with the unveiling of a spiritual covenant with America.

-The spiritual activism conference aims to equip liberals to operate in a political arena where religion has played a more prominent role since 2000, says Rabbi Michael Lerner, big former buddy of Hillary's, founder of the Jewish magazine Ticoon, and the chief conference organizer says, while we support the liberal agenda, uh, we're going to a much deeper level with this spiritual critique.
+The Spiritual Activism Conference aims to equip liberals to operate in a political arena where religion has played a more prominent role since 2000, says Rabbi Michael Lerner, big former buddy of Hillary's, founder of the Jewish magazine Tikun, and a chief conference organizer.

-After some 1,200 conferees received copies of the Covenant, which is an alternative to Newt's contract with America.
+After some 1,200 conferees receive copies of the covenant, which is an alternative to Newt's contract with America, they're expected to discuss it Thursday in meetings with members of Congress.

 That's not what it's called.